Dieter Schneider (lyricist): Career success

-He wrote several texts for songs that were performed by East German "Pionierchor Omnibus" ("Omnibus youth choir"), including "Endliche Ferien" (loosely, "Holidays at last").
+Schneider wrote several texts for songs that were performed by East German "Pionierchor Omnibus" ("Omnibus youth choir"), including "Endliche Ferien" (loosely, "Holidays at last").
 His texts were also used by popular singers in West Germany.
 Examples included Renate Holm ("Lebe wohl, kleine Schwalbe" / "Fare well, little swallow"), Tina York ("Gib dem Glück eine Chance" / "Give luck a chance"), Marika Kilius ("Erst kam ein verliebter Blick" / "It started with a loving glance"), Manuela ("Wie viele Wege" / "So many ways", "Ich hab mich verliebt in dich" / "I fell in love with you"), the Jacob Sisters ("Sonne und Regen" / "Sunshine and rain"), the Hazy Osterwald sextet ("Looky, Looky"), Ted Herold ("Bin schon vergeben" / "Already taken"), Bruce Low ("Ein Souvenir aus Berlin") and Ralf Bendix ("Gott sei Dank ist sie schlank" / "Thank God she's slender").

 Schneider also diversified into German-language versions of originally non-German songs which opened up the relatively large German-language market for Schlager songs to the most important songs by artistes whose mother tongue was not so widely used in central Europe.
 One of these was the Hungarian Zsuzsa Koncz with "Endlich, Endlich" ("At last, at last") and "Farbstifte" ("Colored crayons").
 Others included the Warsaw band, "Czerwone Gitary" ("Red Guitars") with their hit song "Anna Maria", Lili Ivanova from Sofia with "Bunte Wagen" ("Colorful cars") and Karel Gott from Prague with "Fällt ein Stern aufs Meer" ("If a star falls onto the sea").

 Success within the world of Schlager-style popular music was als marked by a large number of prizes, both nationally and at international song competition festivals.
-Dieter Schneider won the "Golden Orpheus" prize in Bulgaria and the "Bratslava Lyre" prize in Czechoslovakia.
+Dieter Schneider won the "Golden Orpheus" prize in Bulgaria and the "Bratislava Lyre" prize in Czechoslovakia.
 Closer to home he was a winner of the National Arts Prize (Kunstpreis) of the German Democratic Republic.

 For nearly ten years Dieter Schneider was the editor in charge of the popular "sailors' series", Klock 8, achtern Strom, transmitted from the East German Television studio at Rostock, a ninety minute "feel-good" Schlager music show (which some western commentators thought flagrantly copied its format from equivalent West German television programmes).
 Through his song lyrics and songs, he was also centrally involved in various other East German television entertainment shows such as Ein Kessel Buntes and Da liegt Musike drin.